aws/aws-lc/README.md

 [![Join the chat at https://gitter.im/awslabs/aws-lc](https://badges.gitter.im/awslabs/aws-lc.svg)](https://gitter.im/awslabs/aws-lc?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-AWS-LC is a general-purpose cryptographic library maintained by the AWS Cryptography team for AWS and there customers.It іs based on code from the Google BoringSSL project and the OpenSSL project.
+AWS-LC is a general-purpose cryptographic library maintained by the AWS Cryptography team for AWS and there customers.
+It іs based on code from the Google BoringSSL project and the OpenSSL project.

 AWS-LC contains portable C implementations of algorithms needed for TLS and common